-Generally we sell products and services pursuant to purchase orders issued under master agreements that govern the general commercial terms and conditions of the sale.
+We sell products and services pursuant to purchase orders issued under master agreements that provide standard terms and conditions that govern the general commercial terms and conditions of the sale.
 These agreements typically do not obligate customers to purchase any minimum or guaranteed quantities, nor do they generally require upfront cash deposits.
 At any given time, we have orders for products that have not yet been shipped and for services (including our customer support obligations) that have not yet been performed.
 We also have orders relating to products that have been delivered and services that have been performed but have not yet been accepted by the customer under the applicable purchase terms.
 We include both of these situations in our calculation of backlog.
-A backlogged order may not result in revenue in the quarter in which it was booked, and the actual revenue recognized in a quarter may not equal the total amount of related backlog and accordingly, we do not believe that backlog should be viewed as a reliable indicator of our future performance.
+A backlogged order may not result in revenue in the quarter in which it was booked, and the actual revenue recognized in a quarter may not equal the total amount of related backlog.
+Therefore, we do not believe that our backlog, as of any particular date, is necessarily indicative of actual revenue for any future period.
+In addition, we expect to derive a greater percentage of our revenue in the future from the enterprise market and through sales channels where speed of fulfillment is essential to winning business.
+Consequently, we expect to derive a lower percentage of our business from large service provider orders that are delivered over multiple quarters and years and we expect our backlog to decrease as a result.
+Our backlog was approximately \$152 million at December 31, 2012 and approximately \$183 million at December 31, 2011.